List of Scream (film series) characters: Dewey Riley

 Dwight "Dewey" Riley is the Deputy Sheriff of Woodsboro, the brother of Tatum Riley and friend of Sidney Prescott.
 After a series of murders, he helps lead the investigation, while pursuing a romance with Gale Weathers.
 He is stabbed by Ghostface during the finale of Scream, but survives.
 Dewey returns in Scream 2, suffering from a limp and weakened arm caused by nerve damage as a result of his stabbing.
 He travels to Windsor College to help Sidney after a series of copycat Ghostface murders.
 He is attacked and stabbed repeatedly by the current Ghostface but again survives.
 In Scream 3, he aids an investigation into a new Ghostface, later revealed to be Roman Bridger.
 Dewey shoots Roman in the head, killing him.
 In the aftermath he asks Gale to marry him, and she accepts.
 In Scream 4, Dewey has married Gale and returned with her to Woodsboro, becoming the new Sheriff and recovered from his past injuries.
 After a new series of Ghostface murders on the anniversary of Billy Loomis' and Stu Macher's spree, Dewey again investigates.
 By now, his relationship with Gale is strained, but, after Gale is badly injured by Ghostface, they resolve their differences.
 In the fifth installment of the series, also titled Scream, Dewey and Gale are divorced.
 After he saves Tara Carpenter from being murdered in the hospital, Ghostface stabs him in the stomach by surprise, pulling the knife up through his torso, causing his death.
+In Scream VI, the shrine scene shows a booth dedicated to Dewey, where we see his photographs and portraits, as well as badges and a gun.
+Dewey is mentioned several times by other characters (including Ghostface).
+Arquette is set to reprise the role in Scream 7.

 Dewey had been intended to die in the finale of the first installment of Scream.
 However, Craven filmed an additional scene, in which Dewey survives and is placed in an ambulance, in case test audiences reacted positively to the character.
 When they did, this scene was added to the film, and his death was instead depicted in the fifth installment of Scream.

 Arquette was originally brought in to audition for the role of Billy Loomis in Scream, but preferred the character of Dewey and requested to audition for that instead.
 Despite resistance from the production team, who were concerned that the role was described as "hunky", rather than the younger, goofier approach of Arquette, Craven appreciated the idea and cast him in the role.

 In Stab, the fictional film within a film based on the Ghostface murders, and again in Stab 3, Dewey is portrayed by David Schwimmer and fictional actor Tom Prinze, respectively.